 A Troll is a term for a person, usually anonymous, who deliberately starts an argument or posts inflammatory or aggressive comments with the aim of provoking either an individual or a group into reacting.

 The phrase was coined after a fishing term meaning that basically they (the troll) attach their bait (their comment) and wait for others to bite.

 Sites such as Facebook, online forums, blogging sites and newspapers comments have all become a platform and a stage to bombard people with insults, provocations and insulting threatening language.
-This causes huge distress to the recipient of such messages.
-Supporters of trolling see it has harmless fun but for the majority of people it affects, it is far from fun.
+Trolling takes place where others can see the comments made.
+If you receive abusive, aggressive or mean messages privately, that isn’t trolling – that’s bullying.

 The internet is governed in the UK by the Communications Act 2003 and also covers messages sent by text, e-mails and mobile phone calls.
 Under Section 127 of the Act, it states that it is an offence to send messages that are ‘grossly offensive or of an indecent, obscene or menacing character.’